pedrolsantos/energytracker/Readme.md

 It also ingest data from E-Redes energy consumption files to analyse the costs of energy using real time and profiled consumption.

+A public and free to use site is available at http://energytracker.pt

 ## Table of Contents